Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - Error
      - 3010
      - 404
-     - Requested version of the report is not supported by the service.
+     - The requested version of the report is not supported by the service.

        In Release 5 the requested report version is part of the URL path, and for RESTful APIs the HTTP status code 404 is used to signal that a path isn’t supported.
 Therefore this Exception is deprecated and will be removed in the next major release.
 SUSHI clients should stop relying on this Exception and use the HTTP status code instead.